turgaycan/turgaycan.com/_pages/about.md

 permalink: /about/
 ---

 I'm a passionate Software Engineer.
-I’m interested in solving distributed system problems, actively developing system/product/feature of the products in Inomera.
+I’m interested in solving distributed system problems, actively developing system/product/feature of the products at Inomera.

 ## Working on